DinaLio/rsschool-cv/cv.md

 ## The languages I speak

-- English - level B2 (or maybe higher)
+:uk: English - level B2 (or maybe higher)
-- Russian - native language
+:ru: Russian - native language
-- Ukrainian - read and translate fluently
+:ukraine: Ukrainian - read and translate fluently
-- :bulgaria: Bulgarian - understand and can translate
+:bulgaria: Bulgarian - understand and can translate
-- Dutch - I am studying at the moment
+:netherlands: Dutch - I am studying at the moment

 ***